Lorraine Hansberry: Legacy

 In 2010, Hansberry was inducted into the Chicago Literary Hall of Fame.

 In 2013, Hansberry was inducted into the Legacy Walk, an outdoor public display that celebrates LGBT history and people.
 This made her the first Chicago native to be honored along the North Halsted corridor.

 Also in 2013, Hansberry was inducted into the American Theatre Hall of Fame.

 Lorraine Hansberry Elementary School was located in the Ninth Ward of New Orleans.
 Heavily damaged by Hurricane Katrina in 2005, it has since closed.

 In 2017, Hansberry was inducted into the National Women's Hall of Fame.

 In January 2018, the PBS series American Masters released a new documentary, Lorraine Hansberry: Sighted Eyes/Feeling Heart, directed by Tracy Heather Strain.

 On September 18, 2018, the biography Looking for Lorraine: The Radiant and Radical Life of Lorraine Hansberry, written by scholar Imani Perry, was published by Beacon Press.

+Through the efforts of the NYC LGBT Historic Sites Project, Hansberry's apartment on Bleecker Street was listed on the New York State Register of Historic Places and the National Register of Historic Places in 2021.

 On June 9, 2022, the Lilly Awards Foundation unveiled a statue of Hansberry in Times Square.
-The statue will be sent on a tour of major US cities.
+The statue was sent on a tour of major US cities.
+On August 23, 2024, it was unveiled at its permanent home on Chicago's Navy Pier with a special ceremony, including an outdoor screening of the 1961 movie, A Raisin in the Sun.
+The sculpture, by Alison Saar, is entitled "To Sit A While," and features Hansberry surrounded by five life-sized bronze chairs representing different aspects of her life and work.